Elizabeth Wright Ingraham: Career

-In 1948, she and her husband, Gordon Ingraham, also an architect, moved to Colorado Springs, Colorado, to establish their own practice.
+In 1948, she and her husband, Gordon Ingraham, also an architect, moved to Colorado Springs, Colorado, to establish their own practice, Ingraham & Ingraham.
 They chose the city for its design opportunities and dearth of competition.
-Ingraham & Ingraham, Architects adhered to Frank Lloyd Wright's Usonian and Prairie styles, producing "modest homes affordable to the upper middle class".
+As architects they adhered to Frank Lloyd Wright's Usonian and Prairie styles, producing "modest homes affordable to the upper middle class".
 Their partnership produced more than 90 home designs in the 1950s, including the Beadles House in Colorado Springs.
 They also designed one home in North Dakota (the George and Beth Anderson House, entered into the National Register of Historic Places in 2017), and two homes in Minnesota.

-By 1970, Wright Ingraham wanted to move away from her grandfather's styles and develop new architectural approaches.
+By 1974 the couple divorced, and Elizabeth Wright Ingraham wanted to move away from her grandfather's styles and develop new architectural approaches.
 That year she founded her own firm, which she called Elizabeth Wright Ingraham and Associates.
 She went on to design approximately 150 buildings in Colorado Springs, including the Vista Grande Community Church (1987), an expansion of the Fountain Branch of the El Paso Country Library (2006), an upper story addition to the All Souls Unitarian Church, and the Solaz, La Casa, Kaleidoscope, Beadles, and Vradenburg private homes.
-Wright Ingraham retired at the age of 85.
+It was said that her favorite projects to work on were public buildings intended for the community, showcasing her belief that architects could serve as contributors to society.
+Wright Ingraham worked until her retirement at the age of 85.

 Architectural style

 Following her grandfather's lead, Wright Ingraham designed homes that had "low-slung" exteriors, integrated into the landscape, incorporated natural light, used organic building materials, and offered exceptional outdoor views.
 Her design for the Vista Grande Community Church used an "energy-efficient, easy-to-maintain, insulated concrete called Thermomass", being one of the first buildings in the country to do so.
 Her plan for the Kaleidoscope house included a 100 ft skylight.

+Her architectural style followed a post-modernism look that was accompanied with a relationship to the environment.
+Said to be inspired by the Rocky Mountain landscape, her work embodied the Usonian style elements with a larger focus on the preservation of the natural landscape around her.
+Her work was described as 'environmental architecture' Wrights main drive during her career was establishing a connection to society and the community through the contributions she was making as an architect.
+Solidifying her environmental priority stance, the Wright-Ingraham institute was founded.

+Sustainability on the forefront much of her work showcased, block construction, solar-energy, thermomass and pre-fabrication.